-And although it’s hard to pin down predictable visit surge numbers for other specialties throughout the year — pediatricians, for example, are busiest in August just before school starts, and allergists tend to be busiest in the early spring — being able to effortlessly handle an unanticipated patient load is easier than one might think.
+Although it’s difficult to pin down predictable visit surge numbers for other specialties throughout the year — pediatricians, for example, are busiest in August just before school starts, and allergists tend to be busiest in the early spring — being able to effortlessly handle an unanticipated patient load is easier than one might think.

 Let’s look at four tips for how healthcare practices of any size can manage patient surges and reign in appointment madness.

 Online scheduling, which allows patients to request or book office visits online in a similar fashion to booking restaurant reservations via OpenTable, is quickly becoming the preferred method of making appointments for patients.
-Our research shows 42% of patients prefer to use online scheduling than the telephone.
-When practices have enabled online scheduling, nearly 63% of appointments booked come from new patients.
+PatientPop research shows 42 percent of patients prefer to use online scheduling than the telephone.
+When practices have enabled online scheduling, nearly 63 percent of appointments booked come from new patients.

-Healthcare providers didn’t do advanced training so they could spend some 2.5 hours per day of clerical and administrative work.
-Nearly every staff member at a practice will be faced with completing routine tasks that could be automated.
+Nearly every staff member at a healthcare practice will be faced with completing routine tasks that could be automated.
 And by doing so, practices can empower frontline employees to be more efficient and take on more satisfying work.